 Quality and Safety

 Our Lady of the Lake's Pediatric Residency Program offers an innovative curriculum focused on providing our residents the required tools to help change the system of care and cross the "quality chasm."
-Residents participate in a didactic and experiential curriculum that provided the framework for working in multidisciplinary teams to improve care.
+Residents participate in a didactic and experiential curriculum that provides the framework for working in multidisciplinary teams to improve care.
 Residents complete at least one quality improvement project during the program.
-They also have the opportunity to complete a “yellow belt” certification in six sigma methods.
+They also have the opportunity to complete a “yellow belt” certification in Lean Six Sigma methods.

 Research and Scholarly Activity

 We encourage active resident participation in scholarly activity during the residency including: resident presentations at Pediatric Grand Rounds, case report presentations at regional/national meetings and submissions to peer reviewed journals, opportunities to participate in a national practice based research network (CORNET, sponsored by the Academic Pediatrics Asociation and based in the Continuity Clinic).